 If the online Self-Check concludes that your research does require an ethics review, proceed with the following step.

 Please note that when you are a master or PhD student your supervisor has to fill in the Self-Check.

 2. Ethics Review Application

-When the outcome of the Self-Check indicates that your research requires an ethics review please send the following documents to email@example.com:
+When the outcome of the Self-Check indicates that your research requires an ethics review please fill in the following forms and send them to email@example.com:

 If your application raises minor or no ethical issues, a light review will be performed by one of the BETHCIE members in consultation with the chair person.